 Another idea is to leave some in their lunchbox, with a note that reminds them to clean their hands before eating or having a snack (if they aren’t reading yet, then include a visual reminder, like a drawing).

-“Having hand sanitizer in the class would be super important, and also having tissues in the class,” says Barra, and ideally teachers would have these items in the classroom available to all students.
+“Having hand sanitizer in the class is super important, and also having tissues in the class,” says Barra, and ideally teachers have these items in the classroom available to all students.
 She added that while sneezing or coughing into your elbow is better than using your hands, it’s best to sneeze or cough into a tissue, and then throw the tissue away.
 Then, it’s important to remember to sanitize your hands with hand sanitizer (once again, ideally available for all students in the classroom).

 “If their hands are not physically dirty I think it’s reasonable to use hand sanitizer as a quick alternative,” says Barra, unless they have actual mucus on their hands, then they’ll need to wash with soap and water.

 Barra also says that schools should have signage in the washroom that reminds students how to correctly wash their hands, and a sign on the door as an added reminder.
 Parents may want to discuss with their child’s teacher and principal what practices the school is employing to ensure proper hand-washing in light of the coronavirus.

 A few more tips to keep things clean

 -When sanitizing items keep in mind that coronavirus is a virus, not a bacteria.
 The World Health Organization says that the following disinfectants work to kill the COVID-19 virus on surfaces: bleach, chlorine-based disinfectants, and 75 percent ethanol (alcohol).